Gender law impasse can be broken - Sarwar

 But he said there was "still work to do" to address challenges around the protection of single sex spaces.

-He said he disagreed with the UK government's blocking of the legislation, and he not believe the courts were the right place to settle the issue.
+He said he disagreed with the UK government's blocking of the legislation, and he did not believe the courts were the right place to settle the issue.

-Instead he said the Equalities and Human Rights Commission should be instructed to issue guidance on what the legislation means in practice, both in Scotland and across the UK, for people working in settings like schools, leisure centres, prisons or refuges.
+Instead, he said the Equalities and Human Rights Commission should be instructed to issue guidance on what the legislation means in practice, both in Scotland and across the UK, for people working in settings like schools, leisure centres, prisons or refuges.

-"How do we ensure guidance is in place so people feel they have the protection of the law to protect single sex spaces and exclude people if they choose to do so in appropriate circumstances based on their biological sex, their gender or their acquired gender," he said.
+"How do we ensure guidance is in place so people feel they have the protection of the law to protect single-sex spaces and exclude people if they choose to do so in appropriate circumstances based on their biological sex, their gender or their acquired gender," he said.

-The Scottish Conservatives said it was disingenuous for Anas Sarwar to now say there were legitimate concerns about single sex spaces when his party had voted for the bill.
+The Scottish Conservatives said it was disingenuous for Anas Sarwar to now say there were legitimate concerns about single-sex spaces when his party had voted for the bill.

 Party chairman Craig Hoy said: "The Scottish Labour leader, in his own words, 'promoted and supported' the bill by whipping his MSPs to vote for it."